BawdyAnarchist/quBSD/Future_Development.md

+control_netmap is borked and constantly double lists

 Revisit if you want to make /var/unbound persistent nullfs in gateways for faster resolv

-control_netmap is borked and constantly double lists
+zfs decryption wasnt working quite right.
+I need to recheck it

 qb-start
 	- Needs updated with new networking functions in mind